d3v3l0/gtwiwtg/README.md

 Generators are subclasses of `gtwiwtg::generator!` that have at least two methods specialized on them:

-- `(gtwiwtg::next gen)` : advances the generator and its next value
+- `(gtwiwtg::next gen)` : advances the generator and gets its next value
 - `(gtwiwtg::nas-next-p gen)` : checks whether or not the generator has a next value

 Additionally, if your generator needs to perform cleanup after it is